uob-positron-imaging-centre/ACCES-CoExSiST/README.md

 Until the ACCES paper is published, you may cite this repository:

-> Nicusan AL, Werner D, Sykes J, Seville JPK, Windows-Yule CR.
-ACCES: Autonomous Characterisation and Calibration via Evolutionary Simulation.
-GitHub repository.
-2022 February 1.
+> Nicusan, A., Werner, D., Sykes, J. A., Seville, J., & Windows-Yule, K. (2022).
+ACCES: Autonomous Characterisation and Calibration via Evolutionary Simulation (Version 0.2.0) [Computer software]

 ACCES is built on top of the excellent CMA-ES evolutionary algorithm - specifically the [`pycma`](https://github.com/CMA-ES/pycma) implementation.
 If you use ACCES in your research, please also cite: